wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 Sometimes you will see this where somebody puts something at a timeout of 0.
 All that is doing is it puts that at the end of the event loop so that the other code finishes running by the time we add our class list of open.

-Wes has tested that in a few browsers but it doesn't work too great, so let's change it to 50 miliseconds instead of 0.
+Wes has tested that in a few browsers but it doesn't work too great, so let's change it to 50 milliseconds instead of 0.

 ```js
 setTimeout(function(){